vipinmehra535/Olxi/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
-Simply upload your ad, put in some cash, and let the interested buyers come to you
+This project is a starting point for a Flutter application.Simply upload your ad, put in some cash, and let the interested buyers come to you

-A few resources to get you started if this is your first Flutter project:
+Features of Olxi

 ● Login/SignUp through Firebase Auth.